 Avoid touching your eyes, nose and mouth during flu season.
 Germs spread this way.
 Even if you’ve touched an infected doorknob, so long as you don’t transfer the germs to getting inside your body, then you will avoid it.
 There’s more to it though, read on…

 Keep hand sanitizer in your car!
 Whenever you get back into the car after being in ANY public place, squirt some on your hands and rub them together.
 Make this a habit.

 I have researched this, and the following product is what we use.
 It’s much more effective than your typical hand sanitizer with alcohol.
 Instead it’s active ingredient is Benzethonium Chloride 0.2%.
 Additionally, they say “Unlike alcohol, which can strip the skin of essential moisture, this alcohol-free formula actually replenishes with 7 hydrating moisturizers.”

 Gold Bond Ultimate Sanitizer and Moisturizer (Pack of 6)

 Wash your hands often with soap and water, EVERY time you get home from being out in public.
 Get the germs OFF of your skin so that IF you touch your eyes, nose, mouth… there will be no germs to get inside your body (not foolproof).

+Social distancing.
 Try to avoid close contact with sick people.
-Duh!
 ESPECIALLY vulnerable where you work and around people all day, some of whom may go to work while they are sick!